evorystrant/intellibot/README.md

+## about fork
+patched for SeleniumLibrary keywords not found.

+  patch log:
+-  fix "click link" not found  (20180503)
+-  fix "open browser" not found
 ## IntelliJ/PyCharm Plugin for Robot Automation Framework

 This is a work in progress (the product of a 24 hour hack match), though at this point I have devoted far more time than that.